 London Ontario, Canada Travel Guide

 Expect local produce like corn, apples, berries, and various seasonal vegetables.
-Dairy products, beef, and pork from regional farms are significant.
+Milk products, beef, and pork from regional farms are significant.
 Freshwater fish like pickerel or perch also appear.
 Flavors are diverse, from hearty and savory dishes to recent preparations.
 Maple syrup is a quintessential Canadian flavor.

 Recommended for fine dining, especially on weekends or for larger groups.
 Walk-ins are usually fine for relaxed dining spots but anticipate a wait during peak hours.